 Wikipedia for Schools

 Wikipedia for Schools is a selection of articles from Wikipedia, arranged by curriculum subject and designed as a resource for school children around the world.
 Created by SOS Children and supported by the Wikimedia Foundation, it gives those who can't get online access to free Wikipedia content.
-It can be downloaded or used online, or obtained from SOS Children on USB.

 Wikipedia for Schools is aimed at children aged 8-17 years old, with a focus on Key Stage 3.
 It is based around the UK national curriculum, but can be used by anyone in the English-speaking world.